Suicide and Depression – Warning Signs and Prevention

 Suicide impacts people across all walks of life.
 Some groups face higher risks:

-• Men take their own lives at higher rates than women in most countries.
-In the United States, the rate for men is nearly 4 times that of women.
+• This means that in the United States, for instance, the incidence rate among men is almost four times that of women.

 Risk Factors for Suicide